Girlfriend, Girlfriend: Manga

-Chapters not yet in tankōbon format

 Anime

 In November 2020, the 51st issue of Weekly Shōnen Magazine announced that the series would receive an anime television series adaptation.
 Tezuka Productions animated the series, with Satoshi Kuwabara as director, Keiichirō Ōchi as scriptwriter, and Akiko Toyoda designing the characters.
-Miki Sakurai and Tatsuhiko Saiki composed the series' music.
-It aired from July 3 to September 18, 2021 on the Animeism programming block on MBS, TBS, and BS-TBS, as well as AT-X. Necry Talkie performed the series' opening theme song "Fuzaketenai ze" (ふざけてないぜ), while Momo Asakura performed the series' ending theme song "Pinky Hook" (ピンキーフック, Pinkī Fukku).
-Crunchyroll licensed the series outside of Asia.
-Muse Communication licensed the series in South and Southeast Asia, and streamed it on its YouTube channel, iQIYI, and Bilibili.
-On August 9, 2022, Crunchyroll announced the series would receive an English dub, which premiered the same day.
+Miki Sakurai, Tatsuhiko Saiki, and Sayaka Aoki composed the series' music.
+It aired from July 3 to September 18, 2021, on the Animeism programming block on MBS, TBS, and BS-TBS, as well as AT-X. Necry Talkie performed the series' opening theme song "Fuzaketenai ze" (ふざけてないぜ), while Momo Asakura performed the series' ending theme song "Pinky Hook" (ピンキーフック, Pinkī Fukku).
+Crunchyroll streamed the series outside of Asia.
+Muse Communication licensed the series in South and Southeast Asia, and streamed it on its YouTube channel and iQIYI.

-On September 16, 2022, it was announced that the anime would be receiving a second season.